-The Center for Pain Management now offers a full spectrum of pain management services - from evaluation and diagnosis to medical therapies, including both medications and special procedures to treat short-term, long-term or chronic pain.
+The Center for Pain Management offers evaluation, diagnosis and medical therapies, including medications and special procedures to treat short-term, long-term or chronic pain.
 (See FAQs for more details about this change.)

 Conditions we treat include back pain (acute & chronic), neck pain, cancer pain, complex regional pain syndrome (CRPS), Sacroiliac joint pain, nerve injuries, peripheral neuropathies, shingles pain, work-related injuries and more.

 Patients who would like to transfer their care to the Wentworth-Douglass Center for Pain Management are encouraged to complete the Authorization for release of health information (PDF).
 Completed forms can be faxed to (603) 609-6821.